informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Data-Collections.md

   * _Require DOI?_: Set this to **true** in order to generate a permanent identifier for this collection (Please set this to true for collections related to publications).
   * _Curation Status_:
       * While you're working on the record, choose either _In Preparation_ (still drafting) or _PI Review_ (if your lab wants to indicate the PI should review it).
-      * When you are ready to submit to the Hub, change this to _Submitted_ and send email to the Hub that it is ready for review.
+      * When you are ready to submit to the ATLAS-D2K Center, change this to _Submitted_ and send email to the Center that it is ready for review at [help@atlas-d2k.org](mailto:help@atlas-d2k.org).
-      * If you want to delay release of the Collection (ie, until the related paper is published), change this to _Embargoed_.
+      * If you want to delay the release of the Collection (ie, until the related paper is published), change this field to _Embargoed_.
-      * Your data will **not** be viewable publicly until approved for _Release_ by the Hub.
-[For a complete description of the Curation Process, click here.](/docs/curation-workflow)
+      * Your data will **not** be viewable publicly until approved for _Release_ by the Center.
+[For a complete description of the Curation Process, click here.](../curation-workflow/)
   * _Principal Investigator_: Choose the name of your project's contact PI.
   * _Data Provider_: Choose your institution.
   * _Consortium_: Make sure you indicate whether this is from the ATLAS-D2K consortium.
 * Click _Save_ (scroll to the top of the page) to save the record.

 **You can come back at any time and click "Edit" in the record header to modify this record.**

-<div class="page-break"></div>

 ## 2. Add your data records